Updated: August 25, 2023

 What are the risks and challenges involved in real estate investment in Lisbon?

-Risks and challenges in Lisbon’s real estate market include market fluctuations, potential oversupply in certain areas, and the need for thorough market research before investing.
+Risks and challenges in Lisbon’s real estate market include market fluctuations, understanding the costs and taxes that come with purchasing property in Lisbon, and the need for thorough market research before investing.

 How is the resale market for properties in Lisbon?
 Can I expect a good return on my investment?